ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

 ### Nodes are Already Validating This Subnet

-If they have been, it will attempt to query such a node for detailed data like the VM version.
-This will allow to skip having to query github (or wherever the VM's repository is hosted) for the VM's version, but rather we'll get the exact version which is actually running on the node.
+If nodes already have been deployed, the wizard attempts to query such a node for detailed data like the VM version.
+This allows the tool to skip querying GitHub (or wherever the VM's repository is hosted) for the VM's version, but rather we'll get the exact version which is actually running on the node.

-For this to work, an node API URL is requested from the user, which will be used for the query.
+For this to work, a node API URL is requested from the user, which is used for the query.
-This will require that the node's API IP and port are accessible from the machine running `Avalanche-CLI`, or the node will obviously not be reachable, and thus the query will timeout and fail, and the tool exit.
+This requires that the node's API IP and port are accessible from the machine running Avalanche-CLI, or the node is obviously not reachable, and thus the query times out and fails, and the tool exits.
-The node should also be validating the given Subnet for the import to be meaningful, otherwise, the import will fail with missing information.
+The node should also be validating the given Subnet for the import to be meaningful, otherwise, the import fails with missing information.

 If the query succeeded, the wizard jumps to prompt for the Subnet ID.